wing-puah/thegeekwing-jekyll/_posts/technology/2017-08-02-this-blog-is-now-on-jekyll.md

   - "Technology"
 banner: "/blog/2017/08/jekyll-blog.jpg"
 tags: [jekyll, blogging, wordpress]
+description: Shfiting from Wordpress to Jekyll and I never looking back.
 ---
 ## Wordpress
 I have been using Wordpress hosted on Hostgator for at least 6 years now.

 When I first started blogging, it is a quick and convenient tool for me to get my website up quickly.
 Want a new website?
-Sure, within 15 minutes with a few clicks, a wordpress website is up.
+Sure, within 15 minutes and a few clicks, a wordpress website is up.

 That is the time when I am not coding much.